Good planning and sound agronomy practices will ensure the best results from year to year.

 Download a copy of the Genesis II Lucerne factsheet.

-Growers who have for many years enjoyed the benefi ts of Genesis lucerne, will transition well into Genesis II.
-Selected from 68 parents within the NSW DPI lucerne breeding program through the Australian Lucerne Alliance collaboration, Genesis II provides growers with an improved variety that has high resistance to Phytophthora Root Rot & is moderately susceptible to all three strains of Anthracnose.
+Growers who have for many years enjoyed the benefits of Genesis lucerne, will transition well into Genesis II.
+Selected from 68 parents within the New South Wales DPI lucerne breeding program through the Australian Lucerne Alliance collaboration, Genesis II provides growers with an improved variety that has resistance to all three strains of anthracnose and phytophthora root rot, plus increased persistence over the trialling period.
 Genesis II has stable high yields and the required feed quality to satisfy both grazing and forage production markets.

-During the establishment period lucerne seedlings are vulnerable and care must be taken not to over graze as it can cause a severe reduction in plant density.
-Once established, rotational grazing is important to help improve persistence of the crop.
-Ideally spell before cutting or grazing until 10% of stems commence flowering, or crown shoots are 1–2cm long on 50% of plants.
-Avoid cutting or grazing lower than 5cm and it is important to have the crop grazed within a certain time frame (i.e. 4–6 weeks).
-Set stocking at moderate to high stocking rates
+During the establishment period lucerne seedlings are very vulnerable and care must be taken not to overgraze as it can cause a severe reduction in plant density.
+Once established, rotational grazing is very important to help improve persistence of the crop.
+Ideally spell before cutting or grazing until 5–10% of stems commence flowering, or crown shoots are 1–2cm long on 50% of plants.
+Avoid cutting or grazing lower than 5cm and it is important to have the crop grazed within a certain time frame (ie 4–6 weeks), and then spelled to allow restoration of plant reserves.
+Regular set stocking at moderate to high stocking rates